CopernicaMarketingSoftware/Documentation/SMTPeter/en/feedback-bounces.md

 delivery status notifications, but also out-of-office replies, vacation mails, or error messages from servers that do not respect the official format for bounce messages.
-All these type of messages are sent back to SMTPeter, and if you set up a feedback loop, are also delivered to you.
+All these type of messages are sent back to SMTPeter and to you, if you set up a feedback loop.

 ## Bounces vs Delivery Status Notifications

 SMTPeter sends out messages using the SMTP protocol.
-This protocol allows remote servers to either accept a message, or to refuse it.
-Refused mails are written to the failure logfile, and are sent to the failure feedback loops (see diagram 1).
+This protocol allows remote servers to either accept a message or to refuse it.
+Refused mails are written to the failure logfile and are sent to the failure feedback loops (see diagram 1).